Splendor of the Hillsborough River

 The Hillsborough River is the central natural feature of the park.
 The expansive river flows from two northern sources, the Green Swamp and Crystal Springs.

-An immense amount of water, millions of gallons to be exact, flow over through the river each day, eventually making its way to the Tampa Bay.
+Millions of gallons of water flow through the river each day, eventually making its way to Tampa Bay.

-If you take a short walk down Rapids Trail you’ll soon encounter the swift, flowing class II rapids of the Hillsborough River.
+If you take a short walk down the Rapids Trail, you’ll soon encounter the swift, flowing class II rapids of the Hillsborough River.
 The roaring water can be heard crashing around the rocks, creating an incredible picture of the beauty of nature.

 These water rapids, usually found only among mountainous areas, are truly a fascinating and unusual natural feature in this part of Florida.

 If you look closely among the rapids, you’ll see bunches of limestone outcrop jutting out from the water.
 These rocks are indicative of the limestone geology that formed millions of years ago in this area.